-You’ve heard the phrase many times – “A traditional British Christmas”, or “A traditional German Christmas”, or French, Spanish, Italian…
+You’ve heard the phrase many times: “A traditional British Christmas”, or “A traditional German Christmas”, or French, Spanish, Mexican…

 However, the Christmas that we know and love is a result of centuries of migration; much like the rest of our culture.

-Remitly has been delving into the history books to find out the origins of our favorite festivities.
+Remitly has been delving into the history books to find out the origins of famous Christmas festivities.

 It is an important reminder, in these difficult times, with anti-immigration sentiment on the rise, that some of our most precious gifts were given to us by strangers.